Constant elasticity of variance model

-In mathematical finance, the CEV or constant elasticity of variance model is a stochastic volatility model, although technically it would be classed more precisely as a local volatility model, that attempts to capture stochastic volatility and the leverage effect.
+In mathematical finance, the constant elasticity of variance model (CEV) is a stochastic volatility model, although technically it would be classed more precisely as a local volatility model, that attempts to capture stochastic volatility and the leverage effect.
 The model is widely used by practitioners in the financial industry, especially for modelling equities and commodities.
 It was developed by John Cox in 1975.

 Dynamic

 The CEV model is a stochastic process which evolves according to the following stochastic differential equation: